Kia ora (Hello in Māori) from New Zealand!

-It’s been just over two months since I arrived and things haven’t stopped getting more and more incredible each day.
+It’s been at the University of Otago for just over two months and things haven’t stopped getting more and more incredible each day.
 I arrived quite early, I’ve been here since January and it was devoid of student life.
 Due to some problems with renting my room back home, my travels were delayed and being alone was difficult, but once that was sorted and things started getting better, they haven’t stopped.

 I’ve hiked 3 hours through a mountain to get to a beach, started a campfire from scratch, stood under the light of the moon and the Milky Way and watched glow worms wash up onto the beach.

 I travelled to Queenstown and stayed in a hostel alone, meeting incredible people along the way.
 I toured the filming locations for The Lord of the Rings one day, had hot chocolate and brownies overlooking Lake Wakatipu the next.

 I’ve met people from everywhere, from France to Hawai’i (the UEA student population is severely lacking, come over!), coming out of my comfort zone entirely and embracing every aspect of student life here.
 You will meet more people from places you might have never even heard of, and you won’t forget them for the rest of your life.

 Today I went to the Armaggedon Expo and I met Billy Boyd (Pippin from Lord of the Rings!), I even had time for a chat and photos!
 I can honestly say I’ve never been so excited to meet someone in my life, he even gave me one of the names of the assistant unit directors so I could look more into New Zealand film production.